flexitarian-diet-header-banner.jpg

 Although there is no set definition, a flexitarian diet doesn’t subscribe to a rigid set of rules.
 Flexitarians may choose to occasionally eat meat, but the underlying ethos is to consume consciously and try to reduce the quantity (and frequency) of meat consumption.
 For many people, a flexitarian diet helps make it easier to balance a social life (which often involves eating) with their personal beliefs.

-Fun Fact: Though often used interchangeably, flexitarians are not actually the same as so-called ‘semi-vegetarians’.
-Semi-vegetarianism excludes specific kinds of meat (often red meats like pork, beef and lamb) from your diet, but includes eating white meat (such as poultry and fish).
-Flexitarians usually do not limit the type of meat they eat, but instead limit how much meat they eat.
+Though often used interchangeably, flexitarians are not the same as so-called ‘semi-vegetarians’.
+Semi-vegetarianism excludes specific kinds of meat (often red meats like pork, beef and lamb) from your diet but includes eating white meat (such as poultry and fish).
+Flexitarians usually do not limit the type of meat they eat but instead limit how much meat they eat.

 How popular is flexitarianism?